 The Safeguarding Unit advises on legal and regulatory developments in child protection law, family and employment law, education, sports and charity law, privacy and media law.
 This includes advice on statutory guidance relating to areas such as early help, peer-on-peer abuse, online safety, host family exchanges and the prevent duty.
 When advising organisations operating England & Wales, we work alongside local lawyers to ensure that the organisation understands and is able to consider any legal obligations emanating from the jurisdiction in which it is operating.
 Legal obligations may sometimes conflict with safeguarding best practice.
 Where this is the case, we advise organisations on how to balance and co-ordinate these competing demands.

-We also advise organisations that are subject to regulatory inspections, investigations and inquiries, including ISI and Ofsted inspections, police inquiries, Charity Commission interventions and the Government's Independent Inquiry into Child Sexual Abuse (IICSA) – including, for example, in the context of IICSA, advice on self-referral, core participant status, and the review of records and policies in light of the IICSA.
-We are currently advising a number of organisations which have been chosen by the IICSA to participate in and provide evidence in relation to its investigations.
+We also advise organisations that are subject to regulatory inspections, investigations and inquiries, including ISI and Ofsted inspections, police inquiries, Charity Commission interventions and the Government's Independent Inquiry into Child Sexual Abuse (IICSA).
+We were advisors to a number of organisations which had been chosen by the IICSA to participate in and provide evidence in relation to its investigations.

 The Safeguarding Unit advises a number of organisations which are based or operating outside the United Kingdom, including international schools, charities and sports organisations.
 Our work for these organisations includes

 - helping to design and implement effective safeguarding systems which are tailored to the individual organisation, local law and culture, including in relation to safeguarding governance and management, safer recruitment practices, reporting of concerns, trips and host family exchanges, online safety, and peer-on-peer abuse